GangsterFox/Bad-Apple-On-ESP32-LCD/README.md

 Runs Bad Apple using an ESP32 and an LCD, forked from SpaceWasTaken's Repo and improved.

 # Quick Explain
+We take 20x16 png's, convert them to binary to then convert them into ino code for you to run.

 This runs on an ESP32, all frames are stored in PROGMEM.
 This should theoretically work on an Arduino as well, but I ran into a lot of issues:
 * Frames are duplicated